vcernik/easy-translations/README.md

 # Easy Translations
 Converting translation NEON files to Excel and back (Excel to NEON)

+## Install
+To install the latest version of `vcernik/easy-translations` use [Composer](https://getcomposer.com).

+    composer require vcernik/easy-translations

 ## Converting NEON files to Excel
 You can convert to .xlsx or .csv file (it depends just on extension).